For 20 years the Consulting Association illegally blacklisted thousands of construction workers for being involved with unions

 To read more about the background to the scandal read the Hazards Magazine Blacklisting blog

 Hugh Robertson is the TUC’s senior policy officer on Prevention, Rehabilitation and CompensationLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.